JusticePro/paintbrush/README.md

 );
 ```

-**paint.clearString** can be used to discard any color information from string.
+**paint.stripColor** can be used to discard any color information from string.
+Also you can use **paint.discardColor** as an alias.

-**paint.fillString** will fill any color-absent chunks to color you want.
+**paint.fillUnpainted** will fill any color-absent chunks to color you want.
 Take a look into example in [Synopsis](#synopsis) to get idea how it works.